Richard Edson: Music career

 In 1979, Edson was a founding member of the San Francisco art rock band The Alterboys with Snuky Tate, Tono Rondone, Richard Kelly and JC Garrett, playing both drums and trumpet.
 From 1981 to 1982, he was Sonic Youth's original drummer and played drums for Konk at the same time.
-After the release of Sonic Youth's self-titled debut EP, Edson left the band to play with Konk full-time.
+Following the release of Sonic Youth's self-titled debut EP, Edson left the band to play with Konk full-time.
 Edson also played trumpet with San Francisco band The Offs on the group's eponymous 1984 album.

+Edson composed the soundtrack for Alexander Rockwell's feature film The Projectionist (2026).

 Acting career

 Following his music career, Edson has worked as an actor, appearing in over 35 movies.
 His more notable roles include a disreputable parking garage attendant in Ferris Bueller's Day Off (1986), man at newspaper stand in Desperately Seeking Susan (1985), Richie in Howard the Duck (1986), Eddie in Jim Jarmusch's cult film Stranger Than Paradise (1984), real-life gambler Billy Maharg in Eight Men Out (1988), and the title character in Joey Breaker (1993).
 He also appeared in Platoon (1986), Good Morning, Vietnam (1987), Tougher Than Leather (1988), Let It Ride (1989), and Do the Right Thing (1989).
 He starred in the 1993 movie Super Mario Bros as Spike, King Koopa's cousin.
-In 1987, Edson performed live a main role in the Scott B and Joseph Nechvatal collaboration called Not a Door: A Spectacle at Hallwalls, based on the poetry of St. John of the Cross, Flaubert's Temptation of St. Anthony and works of Jean Genet and Georges Bataille.
+In 1987, Edson performed a main role live in the Scott B and Joseph Nechvatal collaboration called Not a Door: A Spectacle at Hallwalls, based on the poetry of St. John of the Cross, Flaubert's Temptation of St. Anthony and works of Jean Genet and Georges Bataille.

-Edson played the lead role in three films directed by Raphael Nadjari: The Shade (1999), I Am Josh Polonski's Brother (2001) and Apartment #5c (2002).
+Edson played the lead role in three films directed by Raphaël Nadjari: The Shade (1999), I Am Josh Polonski's Brother (2001) and Apartment #5c (2002).
 In 2003, he appeared in the music video for Cave In's single, "Anchor".
 Edson played the central character of the video, a depressed man walking down the street with his feet encased in cement blocks.
 He also appeared in Frankenfish 2004.

 His television appearances include The Adventures of Pete & Pete; the third-season finale of Homicide: Life on the Street; and the 1990–91 series Shannon's Deal, produced by John Sayles.
 Edson appeared in a 2007 TV commercial for The Travelers Companies Inc., in which he plays the human personification of risk.